crate/crate/docs/general/dml.rst

 is no error returned but instead the number of rows affected would be decreased by the number of rows that failed to be inserted.

-When inserting into tables containing :ref:`ref-generated-columns` or :ref:`ref-base-columns` having the :ref:`ref-default-clause` specified, their values can be safely omitted.
+When inserting into tables containing :ref:`sql-create-table-generated-columns` or :ref:`sql-create-table-base-columns` having the :ref:`sql-create-table-default-clause` specified, their values can be safely omitted.
 They are *generated* upon insert:

 ::